bejibay/CMS-and-Comment-System/readme.md

 * index template for home page
 * pages template for pages
 * posts template for each post under each keyword
-* notfound temoate for not found url
+* notfound template for not found url
-* header taemplate for header
+* header template for header
 * footer template for footer